Seasonal Color Analysis

 7 REASONS WHY THE SEASONAL COLOR ANALYSIS IS FLAWED

-Normally personal stylists and hobby fashion influencers would tell you to use the seasonal color analysis to find your color type.
+Personal stylists and hobby fashion influencers will tell you to use the seasonal color analysis to find your color type and your best colors.

-You will consider your skin tone and undertone and natural eye/hair color to determine which colors and color combinations suit you best.
+They will consider your undertones and natural hair color to determine which colors suit you best.

-Once you are done with the analysis you would turn out to be either Spring, Summer, Autumn, or Winter (and there are subcategories).
+Once they are done with the analysis, you would turn out to be either Spring, Summer, Autumn, or Winter (and there are subcategories).

 7 REASONS WHY THE SEASONAL COLOR ANALYSIS IS FLAWED